jamiebuilds/import-meta-compiler-extensions/README.md

 checkers, linters, and other tools that rely on static analysis to find module dependencies.

-For example, with the above examples it is extreme
+For example, with the above examples it is difficult to reliably determine which modules are going to be imported and there are even more situations where it is impossible altogether.

+We need a way in JavaScript to describe dependencies without immediately importing them.

 ## `import.meta.url("./path")`